Biden easily won Virginia. Why is McAuliffe struggling?

 “I don’t think parents should be telling schools what they should teach,” McAuliffe quipped.

-The comment played into Youngkin’s push to win over a crucial bloc of suburban voters, who shifted sharply away from the GOP during the Trump era.
+The comment played into Youngkin’s push to win over a crucial bloc of suburban voters, who shifted sharply away from the GOP during Donald Trump’s presidency.
 Youngkin’s team immediately began running attack ads highlighting the comment as part of a “Parents Matter” campaign.

 The education debate turned to an overt play to energize Youngkin’s far-right base, however, when he released a new television ad featuring a mother who sought to have the book “Beloved” banned from classrooms in suburban Washington.
 The acclaimed 1987 novel by Nobel laureate Toni Morrison is about an escaped slave who kills her infant daughter rather than allowing the girl to be returned to the plantation.